 Mom Mothma - Republic Senator

 Whoa, what?
 Yes, we placed the very first action figure of Mom Mothma on our list.
-We just stated the first reason, but the second is that this character returns in both Rogue One and Star Wars Rebels.
+The second is that this character returns in both Rogue One and Star Wars Rebels.
 To take it one further she is also played all three times by the same actress, Genevieve O’Reilly.
 This instantly makes this figure a collectible and highly sought after.
 Oh, they haven’t made her since either.

 Revenge of the Sith Sneak Preview Figures